 “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 1 John 1:9

 The promises of the New Covenant are so amazing, it warrants us thinking about this Sacred Contract signed in the Holy Blood of Jesus.
 The New Covenant promises us forgiveness from sin, a new righteous heart, a new Spirit, the Holy Spirit of God, and a new life in Christ Jesus.

-God supplies all the ingredients for success, all we have to do is repent of our sins, be Baptized in the Name of Jesus Christ and invite Our Lord into our hearts with trust and faith and pray that He helps to become the people He wants us to be.
+God supplies all the ingredients for success, all we have to do is repent of our sins, be Baptized in Christ and invite Our Lord into our hearts with trust and faith and pray that He helps to become the people He wants us to be.

 Jesus said to His apostles, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.”
 John 3:5

 At the beginning of my spiritual journey, God continued to speak two words to my heart and those two words were: “TRUST ME”.
 It wasn’t an order, just a quiet, gentle summons to give Him what He desired the most: TRUST.
 I remember thinking one day, “it’s not You Lord I don’t trust, it’s me I don’t trust.”
 I realize now that in saying “I don’t trust me” I had made some progress.
 Human beings are inherently fallible, but God is infallible and when He urges us to trust Him, He is urging us to come into His tender embrace and believe that He can accomplish through us the things we would never know how to do on our own!